Dr. John Badylak, M.D.

 Quality ratings and complication rates are hospital-level metrics from CMS Hospital Compare and do not reflect individual surgeon performance.
 Star ratings updated quarterly.
 Complication data covers a rolling 3-year period.

-Recovery timelines vary by patient, but here is a general overview of what to expect after knee replacement surgery:
+Recovery timelines vary by patient, but here is a general overview of what to expect after hip replacement surgery:

 Individual recovery varies based on overall health, age, and adherence to physical therapy.
-View full knee replacement recovery guide and product recommendations
+View full hip replacement recovery guide and product recommendations

 Frequently Asked Questions About Dr. Badylak